mccormackandrew/mapcan/cran-comments.md

 0 errors | 0 warnings | 1 note

-* This is a resubmission
-* I have put single quotes around ggplot2 in the submission, which was suggested
+* I need to update in order to fix a very small, but consequential error.